jujumiago/living-civilization-framework/README.md

 ## A Living Framework for Human Development and Civilizational Growth

-The Living Civilization Framework (LCF) is an open framework designed to help individuals, communities, organizations, and nations build sustainable pathways from survival to long-term human flourishing.
+The Living Civilization Framework (LCF) is an open framework designed to help individuals, communities, organizations, and societies explore sustainable pathways from survival to long-term human flourishing.

 ---